TeacherCon 2025

 Lodging

 As part of your application acceptance, we will automatically book you a hotel room from Sunday, July 27, 2025 evening through Friday, August 1, 2025.
-You may receive one or two beds in your room.
-If you have a special request for hotel accomodations or do not need accomodations, you will have an opportunity to inform our application manager upon acceptance to the conference.
-There is no need to contact the hotel to book your accomodation.
+If you have a special request for hotel accommodations, such as needing 2 beds, you will have an opportunity to inform our Application Manager upon acceptance to the conference.
+There is no need to contact the hotel to book your accommodation.

 What to Expect - Learning Objectives